carpentries-incubator/pangenomics/_episodes/08-tda.md

 ### Barcode Diagram
-The barcode diagram is a graphical tool used to visualize the persistence diagram.
+A barcode diagram is a graphical tool used to visualize the persistence diagram.
 It consists of bars that represent the persistence intervals of cycles and cavities, indicating their duration and relevance in the simplicial complex.
   <a href="../fig/tda_08_barcode.png">
   <img src="../fig/tda_08_barcode.png" alt="Example Persistence Diagram" width="50%" height="auto"/>
 </a>